-\ The taconite production tax and the occupation tax use different production tonnages.
+The taconite production tax and the occupation tax use different production tonnages.
 This table is a reconciliation showing the total production for each company, including flux and moisture and excluding flux and moisture.

-This was the actual production.
 Tons are combined total of pellets, chips and fines.